ionos-cloud/ionosctl/docs/subcommands/ipblock-update.md

       --ipblock-name string   Name of the IpBlock
   -o, --output string         Desired output format [text|json] (default "text") -q, --quiet                 Quiet output
-      --timeout int           Timeout option for the IpBlock to be updated [seconds] (default 60) --wait                  Wait for the IpBlock to be updated
+      --timeout int           Timeout option for Request for IpBlock update [seconds] (default 60) --wait-for-request      Wait for the Request for IpBlock update to be executed
 ```

 ## Examples